Quick insight into machine downtime with IIoT

 Machine downtime can have a huge impact on your overall productivity.
 Yet production managers don't always have a clear view of why and how often a machine fails.
 How do you get started if you want to measure such a thing?

 Determining the frequency of machine downtime relative to its expected operational time is a crucial inquiry for assessing your company’s Overall Equipment Effectiveness (OEE).
 OEE serves as the paramount metric for productivity.
 To enhance OEE, gaining insights into the occurrence and frequency of machine downtimes is essential.

 Stops and microstops

-However, not all machine downtimes are so obvious.
-Very often they are microstops: short and frequent interruptions to a machine cycle that can often be quickly resolved by an operator.
-Often microstops involve only a few seconds.
-They can have a variety of causes.
-Sometimes they are caused by the machine itself, such as when a PLC briefly stops a heated motor until it cools down.
+However, not all machine downtimes are equally conspicuous.
+Frequently, they manifest as microstops—brief and frequent interruptions in the machine cycle, often resolvable swiftly by an operator.
+These microstops typically last only a few seconds and can stem from various causes.
+Sometimes, they result from machine-related factors, such as a programmable logic controller (PLC) briefly halting a heated motor until it cools down.

 The problem is that these microstops are often not measured.
 Therefore, the impact of such short but frequent stops is often underestimated.
 Especially over the long term, and especially in high-volume companies, microstops can have a major impact on productivity and revenue.

 Microstops are not easily measured in a manual way.
 In other words, you need an automatic measurement system that will chart your downtime.
 Fortunately, there are systems on the market that can help you monitor different types of downtime, including microstops, and visualize them in a clear way.

 How to implement IIoT?